 Your name: Relationship with school [e.g. parent of a pupil on the schools roll]: Pupil's name [if relevant to your complaint]: Your Address: Daytime telephone number: Evening telephone number: Please give concise details of your complaint, [including dates, names of witnesses etc], to allow the matter to be fully investigated.: You may continue on separate paper, or attach additional paperwork, if you wish.
-Number of Additional pages attached =

-What action, if any, have you already taken to try to resolve your complaint? [i.e. who have you spoken with or written to and what was the outcome?]
+Number of Additional pages attached = you already taken to try to resolve your complaint? [i.e. who have you and what was the outcome?]
 What actions do you feel might resolve the problem at this stage?

-Signature:

-Date:

-School use:

-Date Form received: Received by:
+Signature: Date: School use: Date Form received: Received by: Date acknowledgement s Acknowledgement sent b Complaint referred to: Date:

-Date acknowledgement sent:

-Acknowledgement sent by:

-Complaint referred to:

-Date: